Crew diver drowns on set of new "Lone Ranger" movie

-* Says it resumes business cooperation and data exchanges with online logistics firm Cainiao after mediation by China's State Post Bureau

-LOS ANGELES, Sept 21 A diver working on the set of Johnny Depp's new Western movie "The Lone Ranger" drowned on Friday while cleaning out a tank, police and movie studio Walt Disney Co said.
+LOS ANGELES A diver working on the set of Johnny Depp's new Western movie "The Lone Ranger" drowned on Friday while cleaning out a tank, police and movie studio Walt Disney Co said.

 The man, who was not immediately identified, was wearing scuba equipment to carry out maintenance at a deep pool on a ranch near Palmdale, in the desert north of Los Angeles, where "The Lone Ranger" is being shot, a spokesman at the Palmdale Sheriff's station said.